When’s the Right Time to Hire Personal Care Services?

 Many seniors depend on personal care for their comfort, safety, and overall quality of life.
-Yet, even in cases that clearly require skilled caregiving, families often struggle with when to hire a personal caregiver.
+Yet, even in cases that clearly require dedicated caregiving, families often struggle with when to hire a personal caregiver.

 There are a few different reasons for this.
 Professional caregiving can be costly, so families sometimes worry about affordability.
 Others don’t fully understand the distinction between personal care and companion care.
 Also, many elderly adults will resist hiring a personal caregiver.
 Typically, this stems from feelings of unease or embarrassment about what this type of care entails.